singl3focus/singl3focus/README.md

 ### Intrests: 🚀
 - Backend Development [Golang] - Primary
-- Additionally [Rust, C] - Secondary
-- Open Source Projects
-- Web3, Machine Learning [Python] - hobby
+- AI [Python] - Secondary
+- Other: Rust, C

 ## Languages, Tools and Other